evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 The maximum DC charging speed is 126kW.
 A full charge from 0 - 100% would take 83 minutes, while a more common scenario of 10-80% would take 43 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 72%, resulting in an actual charge speed, including time loss on 79kW.
 Each charge session would take 44 minutes and 24 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 30kWh/100km, 1000km will take 11 hours and 1 minutes to drive.
 This trip will require four charge session(s) charging from 8% to 67%.
-The total time lost for charging will be 162 minutes.
+The total time lost for charging up the battery will be 162 minutes.
 ### 75kWh

 The battery has a gross capacity of 75kWh and a net capacity of 70,5kWh, meaning you have a 4,5kWh buffer for protection.
 (6,0%).